Skip to main content

 Important Notes

-• The script uses a namespace prefix as an argument and runs the installation scripts for each datastore.
+• The script uses a namespace prefix as an argument and runs the installation scripts for each data store.

 • Run this script only once.